LX2004/promoter/README.md

+# Platform
+If you wish to directly use the trained model, please visit our [launched Promoter Design Integration Platform](https://bioinformatics-syn.org/).
+After a simple operation and a brief wait, you will obtain the desired results.

 # promoter
 The supplementary folder contains the supplemental materials for the paper.
 The generated promoter sequences and models are located in the folders 'sequences' and 'model', respectively.